 Taking the time to investigate the college or university mission, future goals, and position expectations can go a long way when applying for the next step in your career.
 Making sure not to use the first person when describing the capabilities you will bring to the position, simple statements that connect the job description to your own responsibilities shows that you have read and thought about the requirements specified in the posting.

 Resume Formatting and Design

-Overall formatting of your resume should be consistent with your other documents for submission.
-This means that your resume, cover letter, thank you letter, reference page, etc. should all have the same header, margins, font style and size, and borders, if applicable.
+The overall formatting of your resume should be consistent with the other documents being submitted.
+This means that your resume, cover letter, thank you letter, reference page, etc., should all have the same header, margins, font style and size, and borders, if applicable.
 Bold or italicize your name and section headings, and keep your qualifications the focal point.

 Summing it Up!

 Being organized is a top skill for any position in the higher education field.
 Ensure that your resume or curriculum vitae look professional and clean, and this will easily translate to your academic skill set.
-Read the job description and posting in detail and tailor your resume or CV.
+Read the job description and posting in detail to tailor your resume or CV to match.
 This will set you apart from other candidates and land your application in the interview pile.